MjrTom/RAGSharp/README.md

 That’s it — the essential building blocks for RAG, without the noise.

 ### 🔌 Extensibility
 Built on simple interfaces.
-Bring your own provider:

-Embeddings:
+For Embeddings:
 ```csharp
 public interface IEmbeddingClient
 {